primus-labs/fund-js-sdk/README/example.md

 ### Frontend Implementation

 :::note
 Integration involves configuring [customized parameters](#customized-parameters).
-The example provides default configurations for these parameters, which can be adjusted to suit your requirements.
+The example below provides default configurations for these parameters, which can be adjusted to suit your requirements.
 :::

+For fund users:

 ```javascript
   import { PrimusTip } from "@primuslabs/tip-js-sdk";